 - By the recent statistics, the Loudoun County, a Virginia suburb of Washington, D.C., ranks as the highest-income county in the US.

 - Sumter County, west of Orlando, in Florida, houses the largest population of senior citizens.
-As more than half (52.9%) of residents 65 and older.
+More than half (52.9%) of residents are 65 and older.

-- The Washington, D.C., holds the prestigious place of being the most educated county as it houses the largest of the nation’s employer, the federal government.
+- Washington, D.C., holds the prestigious place of being the most educated county, as it houses the largest of the nation’s employers, the federal government.

 - There are 40 consolidated city-counties in the US, including Denver, Colorado; Indianapolis, Indiana; Jacksonville, Florida; Louisville, Kentucky; Nashville, Tennessee; New Orleans, Louisiana (Remember it’s a Parish); Philadelphia, Pennsylvania; and San Francisco, California.

-- The city-boroughs of Alaska are cities that rank among the geographically largest cities in the world.
-Yet their population densities far below those of most urban places.
+- The city-boroughs of Alaska are cities that rank among the geographically largest cities in the world, yet their population densities are far below those of most urban places.

 - The other terms for the county seat are county courthouse, the parish seat (Louisiana), the “borough seat” (Alaska), “shire town” (New England).

 - Many counties are also divided into smaller political or governmental units.
 For example – the Northeastern and Midwestern states of the US.
 These counties are divided into civil townships also called “towns” (New England, New York, and Wisconsin).
 These units proffer governmental or public services to the people.